DAOmasons/daomasons-docs/docs/Rules/decision-making.md

   - DAO Members are expected to have reviewed the Promotion Request before the meeting.
 - **Demotions** Demoting Core Members to Contributors.
   - [A Demotion Request](docs/Templates/promotion-request) should be submitted prior to the meeting.
-  - The DAO reviews the member in question and makes sure that they member in contract meets the [demotion criteria](docs/Rules/dao-structure).
+  - The DAO reviews the member in question and makes sure that the member in question meets the [demotion criteria](docs/Rules/dao-structure).
   - DAO Members are expected to have reviewed the Demotion Request before the meeting.
 - **Core DAO Structure**.
 Changes to the Core DAO structure.
   - This includes changes to any of the DAO rules or operating procedures.